Our missionary partners

 Sutton Schoolswork (SSW) is a Christian charity that is passionate about supporting students in Sutton to understand and explore Christianity and to develop spiritually, morally and socially.

 Within the London Borough of Sutton there are 45 primary schools and 15 secondary schools and SSW aims to support all those schools in a variety of ways.

-SSW has two full-time schools workers—Sarah Skinner who works with primary schools and Cat Hubbard who covers secondaries.
-They work with the support of volunteers and of Children’s, Youth and Family Workers from the many churches which support SSW.
+SSW normally has two full-time schools workers—Sarah Skinner who works with primary schools and another who covers secondaries.
+The post for a secondary worker is currently vacant but is hoped that a new person will be in place by January 2019.
+The schools workers work with the support of volunteers and of Children’s, Youth and Family Workers from the many churches which support SSW.

 Follow SSW on Twitter: